 Whole Foods' 365 Everyday Value Organic Apple Cinnamon Instant Oatmeal ranked highly among our tasters for its creamy consistency, tart apples and perfect amount of cinnamon.

 Get it now: Whole Foods' 365 Everyday Value Organic Apple Cinnamon Instant Oatmeal, $3.89, available at Whole Foods Market stores nationwide

 Maple is a tricky flavor to nail.
 It usually tastes cloyingly sweet or totally fake.
 But McCann's Maple & Brown Sugar Instant Irish Oatmeal had the most real maple flavor without being a sugar bomb.
 We also liked McCann's heartier texture.

-Get it now: McCann’s Maple & Brown Sugar Instant Irish Oatmeal, $4.99 for a 15 oz. box, available at grocery stores nationwide and at MyBrands.com
+Get it now: McCann's Maple & Brown Sugar Instant Irish Oatmeal, $28.93 for 10 boxes at Amazon.com

 Plain oatmeal can be so…plain.
 We like Trader Joe's Oatmeal Complete because it isn't flavored with anything, but has more than just oats.
 Each serving contains vitamins B6, B12, A, D and E, flax and folic acid, soy protein (each packet has 7 grams of protein total) and 35 percent of your recommended daily calcium.
 Nothing plain-Jane about that!

 Get it now: Trader Joe's Oatmeal Complete, $2.99 at Trader Joe's stores nationwide